soonyz06/TradeBot_Prototype/README.md

 - Backtests don't accurately enough represent live conditions (slippage, fees)
 - Trading CFDs is just a bad idea (insane leverage, overnight spread, transaction costs, etc)
 - Overfitted and not robust despite attempts at out of sample testing and parsimonious parametrisation
+- Argument could be made where the increase in learning potential and estimation accuracy from heavy paramterisation is worth the statistical costs (given appropriate shrinkage and measures taken)
 - Past performance is not a predictor of future results or smth like that

 Example of Overfitting